 top of page

-Developing the first medication to prevent relapse and restore the brain's recovery system.
+Developing the first medication to prevent relapse and restore the brain's natural recovery system.

 About Rafias